seshanbrothers/projects/PIX3LPLOTT3R/V3/README.md

 1) For Debian-based Linux only:  (If you have a Mac, you should automatically have Python 2.
 Use that.)
 	- Run python --version in Terminal.
 If version is not 2.x.x then run sudo apt-get install python2
-2) Download our python code: href="https://github.com/seshanbrothers/projects/blob/master/PIX3LPLOTT3R/image2ev3rtf.py">here</a>
+2) Download our python code: <a href="https://github.com/seshanbrothers/projects/blob/master/PIX3LPLOTT3R/image2ev3rtf.py">here</a>
 3) Launch Terminal and navigate to the directory you downloaded the file (e.g. cd ~/Downloads)
 4) Resize your image to 100px in width.
 Also the picture should be like a stencil.
 You can use <a href="https://online.rapidresizer.com/photograph-to-pattern.php">Rapid Resizer</a>
 	- Save the picture to the same directory as the python code